-The school administered the New York State Testing Program English language arts ("ELA") assessment to students in 3rd through 5th grades in spring 2022.
+The school administered the New York State Testing Program English language arts ("ELA") assessment to students in 3rd grade in spring 2022.
 Each student's raw score has been converted to a grade-specific scaled score and a performance level.